 You are always in control of your enrollment.
-There is no contract and no cancellation fee, and you can opt down to the standard mix at any time here.
+There is no contract and no cancellation fee, and you can opt out at any time here.
 Or you can opt out by calling (510) 748-3900 or emailing email@example.com.

 A third party (in line with the Green-e® Energy program requirements) audits the program each year to confirm that the renewable energy certificates purchased for Alameda Green customers are accounted for.